AugustoCiuffoletti/matilda/README.md

 which creates a self-signed certificate to encrypt client-server communication.
 This does not preclude a "men in the middle" attack, allowing an intruder to take the place of your server.
 However, this is a reasonable tradeoff between security and simplicity.
 The certificate must be renewed after one year with the same command.

+Go back to the root and descend the *lida2_conf*.
+Here you find a *conf.json* file that customizes the Matilda server operation.
+In a default installation you do not need to modify this file, but if you plan to use an external mongo server (e.g. Atlas MongoDB) you need to update the *legacy_configuration* fields.

 Go back to the root and run Matilda with a *docker-compose* command:

     $ cd ..